 Insights gathered at the preconferene will then be developed during the conference where selected panelists will bring their expertise and answer to questions during the Q & A sessions.

 A researcher from the legal NGO Aditus is in charge of collecting all insights gathered during the debates in order to produce 8 short publications that will be made available to the public and to relevant stakeholders, in order to be used as an advocacy tool.

 TTT is being funded through the Learning-Exchanging-Integrating Project as part of the implementation of the Migrant Integration Strategy and Action Plan (Vision 2020) issued by the Government of Malta in December of 2017.
 This project is part-financed by the Asylum, Migration and Integration Fund.

 Informant Diasporas in EurAfrica for Legal Migration

 The Project IDEAL-M aims to raise awareness about the dangers of illegal migration and misinformation about the journey to Europe as well as the actual conditions when reaching the hosting countries.
-It will focus on Senegal as a country of origin and would assess the needs of Senegalese people when arriving in European countries, especially Germany where there is a higher concentration of people from that origin.
+It will focus on Senegal as a country of origin and would assess the needs of Senegalese people when arriving in European countries.

 Highlight the potentials for legal migration;